 |Cardholder limit restoration upon authorization validity expiration||The limit is immediately restored|

-The merchant requests Kushki to authorize the customer’s card amount.
+Merchant requests Kushki to authorize the amount on the customer’s card.

-Kuhski processes the authorization with the issuer, verifying the availability of funds.
-If this process is successful, it retains that amount on the customer’s card to guarantee it to the merchant.
+Kushki processes authorization with the issuer, verifying funds availability.
+If this process is successful, it holds that amount on the customer’s card to guarantee it to the merchant.

-Kushki returns a response regarding the authorization process.
+Kushki returns a response from the authorization process.

-If you wish to modify the validity period of the authorization or the value of the amount, you can request a reauthorization.
-Keep in mind that each reauthorization adds to the value of the initial authorizations.
-The total sum of the initial authorization plus any subsequent reauthorizations will be the maximum amount that can be captured.
+If you wish to modify the time of validity of the authorization or the value of the amount, you may request a reauthorization.
+Please note that each reauthorization is added to the value of the initial authorization.
+The total sum of the initial authorization plus subsequent reauthorizations will be the maximum amount that can be captured.

-Once you have authorized the amount on your customer’s card, you can request the collection or release of the authorized balance.
+Once you have authorized the amount of your customer’s card, you can request the collection or release of the authorized balance.

-At this stage, you will be notified of the transaction status.
-You can receive these notifications through a webhook that you expose for Kushki to consume.
-You also have access to the Kushki console to verify transitions along with the details of each and their status.
+At this stage you will be notified of the status of the transaction.
+You can receive these notifications to a webhook that you expose for Kushki to consume.
+You also have the Kushki console to check the transactions along with the detail of each transaction and the status.

-Learn how to integrate the receipt of one-time card payments through the authorization and capture scheme.
+Learn how to integrate the OneClick payment reception through the authorization and capture scheme.